-The Indian equity benchmarks are likely to open on a negative note as indicated by the Nifty Futures at Singapore Exchange.
-The SGX index was trading 95 points or 0.57 per cent lower on Monday.
+The Indian equity benchmarks are set to open a gap-up opening as indicated by the Nifty Futures traded on the Singapore exchange amidst cues from global markets.
+The SGX Nifty also known as SGX Nifty Futures rose 0.61 per cent or 105 points to 17,387 on Monday.